Hello and welcome! This is where you can find out a bit more about our team.

-Kate is the newest member of our team at CPVH.
+Kate is one of our full time Veterinary Nurses.
 She fulfilled her lifelong dream of finding a career working with animals in 2017, by completing her Certificate in Veterinary Nursing, but remained at TAFE for another year to study Zoo Keeping!
 Having worked at a couple of other clinics before joining our team, Kate has brought a wealth of knowledge and skills with her.
 Kate is a seasoned traveller, having already visited Europe, New Zealand, America, Canada, Caribbean and the UK, and she hopes to continue her global explorations in the years to come.
 Her home has been a regular menagerie in the past, having owned fish, rabbits and dogs, and she currently shares it with two gorgeous Golden Retrievers.

 Super Supportive Clinic Cat

 Where would we be without the daily antics and cuddles of our beloved resident cat?
 Butternut, our young tortoiseshell cat, is always on hand to offer up hugs and affection, put dogs in their place, judge us from her perch above the consult rooms, and donate blood when we need to perform a blood transfusion on a hospital patient.
 On a perpetual diet, she is much larger than we would like (or like to admit), but at least we know when her tummy is full the bags of prescription food on our shelves are safe, as she has been known (on more than one occasion) to slash open a bag and help herself.
 Whilst her stomach might not agree with much prescription dog food, at least our clients are happy & very understanding when a Butternut-discount needs to be applied for packaging damage!